Union Pacific Heritage Fleet

 A roster listing of Union Pacific's steel passenger cars after 1971, including the excursion fleet used with the steam locomotives and other special operations, and other cars operated after the startup of Amtrak in May 1971.

-Includes a roster listing of Union Pacific's steel business and executive cars, including cars owned by subsidiary roads OSL, OWRR&N and LA&SL, and former C&NW, MKT, MP, and SP cars.
+The following index and roster listing of Union Pacific's steel business and executive cars, includes cars owned by subsidiary roads OSL, OWRR&N and LA&SL, and former C&NW, MKT, MP, and SP cars.

 Unless noted, all cars are lightweight construction.